browserless/browserless/README.md

 > [Looking for v1.x.x of browserless?
 Check it out here](https://github.com/browserless/chrome/tree/v1).
 > NOTE: Version 1 is the version we currently still have running on browserless' hosted services.

-browserless is a web-based service that allows for remote clients to connect and execute headless work; all inside of docker.
-It supports new libraries like Puppeteer and Playwright, aiming to replace antiquated or in-house systems.
-We also bundle numerous handy REST-based APIs for doing more common actions like data collection, PDF generation and more.
+Browserless allows remote clients to connect and execute headless work, all inside of docker.
+It supports the standard, unforked Puppeteer and Playwright libraries, as well offering REST-based APIs for common actions like data collection, PDF generation and more.

-We also take care of other common issues such as missing system-fonts, missing external libraries, and performance improvements.
-We even handle edge-cases like downloading files, managing sessions, and have a full documentation site built into the project which includes Open API docs.
+We take care of common issues such as missing system-fonts, missing external libraries, and performance improvements, along with edge-cases like downloading files and managing sessions.
+For details, check out the documentation site built into the project which includes Open API docs.

-If you've been struggling to get a browser up and running docker, or scaling out your headless workloads, then browserless was built for you.
+If you've been struggling to deploy headless browsers without running into issues or bloated resource requirements, then Browserless was built for you.
+Run the browsers in [our cloud](https://browserless.io/) or your own, [free for non-commercial uses](https://github.com/browserless/browserless#licensing).
 # Table of Contents

 1. [Features](#features)